Automated data validation: an industrial experience report: Background

-It is important to understand how the data are developed and tested in a typical data analytics / data science ``shop''.
-We provide a concrete example to illustrate a typical procedure of data development and testing, based on the process adopted by Environics Analytics, Toronto, Canada (abbreviated to EA in this paper).
+It is important to understand how the data are developed and tested in a typical data analytics/data science project.
+In this research project, we provide a concrete example to illustrate a typical procedure of data development and testing, based on the process adopted by Environics Analytics, Toronto, Canada (abbreviated to EA in this paper).
 EA specializes in geodemography and marketing analytics and builds standard and custom data-driven solutions for their clients.
-Many of their data and services are provided using Software-as-a-Service (SaaS) approach~\cite{mell_2011_nist}.
-These services require datasets to be refreshed multiple times per year.
-During the refresh, anomalies in new vintages of datasets may introduce defects in services.
+Many of their data and services are provided using a Software-as-a-Service (SaaS) approach~\cite{mell_2011_nist}.
+These services require datasets to be updated multiple times per year.
+During the update, anomalies in new vintages of datasets may introduce defects in services.
 The quality assurance team used to manually test the datasets to detect and eliminate the defects, but this process was time- and human-resource-consuming.

 EA's SaaS platform hosts data built and maintained by EA, as well as data supplied by EA's partners or clients.
 Data supplied by partners or clients can be in a variety of formats.
-Their most common data structure is a tabular dataset rolled out to some or all levels of geography.
+Their most common data structure is a tabular dataset that consists of various levels of geographic information.
 This data architecture has its advantages because it allows for the necessary flexibility to work with different types and sizes of data.
 In this paper, we assume that all datasets are in tabular format (or can be converted to this format).

 Before an automated data testing tool is adopted, the dataset development process in EA is as follows.